Jqoobo/Jqoobo/README.md

 I'm a Frontend Developer from Poland 🇵🇱
 Passionate about Web3 and Blockchain, focusing on the Internet Computer (ICP) network 🌐

-My main tech stack includes Vue, React, and Astro —
+My main tech stack includes TS & JS, React, Vue, Nuxt, Astro, Tailwind —
 tools I enjoy using to create smooth, intuitive experiences ⭐️

 With a love for clean design,